094459/newsletter-oss-projects/README.md

 ### Developer Tools

+**aws-iatk**

+[aws-iatk](https://aws-oss.beachgeek.co.uk/3fc) AWS Integrated Application Test Kit (IATK), a new open-source test library that makes it easier for developers to create tests for cloud applications with increased speed and accuracy.
+With AWS IATK, developers can quickly write tests that exercise their code and its AWS integrations against an environment in the cloud, making it easier to catch mistakes early in the development process.
+IATK includes utilities to generate test events, validate event delivery and structure in Amazon EventBridge Event Bus, and assertions to validate call flow using AWS X-Ray traces.
+The [AWS IATK](https://aws-oss.beachgeek.co.uk/3g0) is available for Python3.8+.
+To help you get started, check out the supporting blog post from Dan Fox and Brian Krygsman, [Introducing the AWS Integrated Application Test Kit (IATK)](https://aws-oss.beachgeek.co.uk/3fz). (#180)

+**aws-cdk-stack-builder-tool**

+[aws-cdk-stack-builder-tool](https://aws-oss.beachgeek.co.uk/3g3) or AWS CDK Builder, is a browser-based tool designed to streamline bootstrapping of Infrastructure as Code (IaC) projects using the AWS Cloud Development Kit (CDK).
+Equipped with a dynamic visual designer and instant TypeScript code generation capabilities, the CDK Builder simplifies the construction and deployment of CDK projects.
+It stands as a resource for all CDK users, providing a platform to explore a broad array of CDK constructs.
+Very cool indeed, and you can deploy on AWS Cloud9, so that this project on my weekend to do list. (#180)

+**aws-external-package-security**

+[aws-external-package-security](https://aws-oss.beachgeek.co.uk/3g2) provides code to setup a solution that demonstrates how you can deploy AWS Code Services (e.g., AWS CodePipeline, AWS CodeBuild, Amazon CodeGuru Security, AWS CodeArtifact) to orchestrate secure access to external package repositories from an Amazon SageMaker data science environment configured with multi-layer security.
+The solution can also be expanded upon to account for general developer workflows, where developers use external package dependencies. (#180)

 **localstack-aws-cdk-example**

 [localstack-aws-cdk-example](https://aws-oss.beachgeek.co.uk/3dw) This repo aims to showcase the usage of [Localstack](https://aws-oss.beachgeek.co.uk/3dx) and AWS CDK to address specific integration challenges regarding local development where the end target is the AWS platform.
 If you are unfamiliar with Localstack, it is an open source, fully functional local AWS cloud stack that allows you to develop and test your cloud and Serverless apps offline. (#178)